celsomsilva/forecastathon-season3/README.md

 **Forecast Blockchain Academy**
+> “A data scientist is not a button pusher.” — Prof. Luiz Paulo Fávero - USP

 A high-level overview of my modeling strategy for the [Autonity Forecastathon](https://forecastathon.ai) — without revealing implementation details during the competition.